Fessynam/Fessynam/README.md

   <a href="https://twitter.com/yourtwitter" target="blank"><img src="https://img.shields.io/twitter/follow/yourtwitter?logo=twitter&style=for-the-badge" alt="yourtwitter" /></a>
 </p>

-## About FessyNam Tech Solutions
+## About Datalani Technology
-FessyNam Tech Solutions is dedicated to providing innovative and reliable technology solutions to meet the needs of businesses and individuals.
+Datalani Technology is dedicated to providing innovative and reliable technology solutions to meet the needs of businesses and individuals.
 With a focus on quality and customer satisfaction, we offer a range of services from software development to IT consulting.
 Our team of experts works closely with clients to deliver tailored solutions that drive success and efficiency.

 ## About Me
 - 🔭 I have worked on **Hotel Booking** and **Budget App in Kotlin**